 - Colin is a lumbering, at times even awkward, runner.
 He has far-below-average speed—a 20 or 25 on the 20-80 scouting scale.
 But he can rev it up somewhat when he's digging for an extra base.

-March 2012: A broken right hand cost Moran 21 games with North Carolina his sophomore year
+March 2012: A broken right hand cost Moran 21 games with North Carolina his sophomore year.
+Colin let his temper get the best of him after he made a throwing error.
+He punched a wall and broke his hand.

 May 1-29, 2015: Colin suffered a non-displaced fracture in his jaw and was placed on the DL.
 Moran was sliding back into second base during the top of the first and an errant throw struck him in the neck area.
 He was immediately removed from the game.